Herring as food: Nutrition

 Raw Atlantic herring is 72% water, 18% protein, 9% fat, and contains no carbohydrates.
 In a 100 gram reference amount, raw herring provides 158 calories, and is a highly rich source (20% or more of the Daily Value, DV) of vitamin B_{12} (570% DV).
 It also has rich content of niacin, vitamin B_{6}, vitamin D, and phosphorus (21-34% DV).
 Raw herring contains moderate amounts of other B vitamins and zinc, and is an excellent food source of omega-3 fatty acids.

 Contamination

 Pacific and Atlantic herring are susceptible to contamination from environmental pollution, such as by PCBs, PBDEs, mercury, and listeria.
 There is a (rare) risk of harmful bacteria from eating raw herring eggs.

+According to NSW Food Authority, herrings have low mercury levels.

 Preparation

-Herring has been a staple food source since at least 3000 B.C.
+Herring has been a staple food source since at least 3000 BC.
 There are numerous ways the fish is served and many regional recipes: eaten raw, fermented, pickled, or cured by other techniques.

+Canned

+Herrings can be canned.
+The canning process involves cleaning and cutting the fish into pieces, then submerging them in a brine to preserve them and prevent bacterial growth.
+The fish are then heated, vacuum sealed and cooled down.
+This process allows herrings to be safely stored without refrigeration and eaten straight from the can.